cknips/b3form/README.md

 To render a group of checkboxes and set another layout you can use the `checkbox_group` helper.
 The layout ist set with the `:layout` option, possible values are `:stacked` and `:inline`.
-If the option is ommited, the default layout for the form is used which is *stacked* for basic and horizontal forms and *inline* for inline forms.
+If the option is omitted, the default layout for the form is used which is *stacked* for basic and horizontal forms and *inline* for inline forms.